MatteoRaffaeleDeSilvestri/SmarTraffic/README.md

     - camera_3.mp4 [<i>27.6 Mb</i>]
     - camera_4.mp4 [<i>38.0 Mb</i>]

-<i>This action is required because the size of this file is too big for GitHub to store directly, so it's been used Google Drive as an alternative.</i>

-The final project structure should be this one:
+Once downloaded, put every file in the respective folder (yolo file in a folder named "<i>yolo</i>" and camera file in a folder named "<i>video</i>").<br>The final project structure should be this one:

 ![](resources/folder.png "SmarTraffic")